ggreer/the_silver_searcher/README.md

 [ack.vim]: https://github.com/mileszs/ack.vim

+## Contributing ##

+I like when people send pull requests.
+It validates my existence.
+If you want to help out, check the [issue list](https://github.com/ggreer/the_silver_searcher/issues?sort=updated&state=open) or search the codebase for `TODO`.
+Don't worry if you lack experience writing C. If I think a pull request isn't ready to be merged, I'll give feedback in comments.
+Once everything looks good, I'll comment on your pull request with a cool animated gif and hit the merge button.

 ## TODO ##

 A special thanks goes out to Alex Davies.
 He has given me some excellent recommendations to improve Ag.
 Many of these things are still on my list:

 * Optimizations